Youth Custody Programs

 Contact with Family and Significant Others

-Within three days of admission, youth will be asked to make a list of people they wish to call or have visit them at the Youth Centre.
-The people on their visitation and phone list must be approved by their Youth Worker and parents and/or guardians.
+Family members/legal guardians and significant persons in a youth’s life may be permitted to visit.
+The people on a youth’s visitation and phone list must be approved by their Youth Worker, Supervisor, Youth Justice Worker, parents and/or guardians.
 There are regularly scheduled visiting times for residents.

-Once youth have completed the assessment period and have shown that they are working toward their case plan, youth can apply for "authorized leave" under the Youth Criminal Justice Act (YCJA).
+Once youth have completed an assessment period and have shown that they are working toward their case plan, youth may be considered for "authorized leave" under the Youth Criminal Justice Act (YCJA).
 This is called "Reintegration Leave".
 It is designed to prepare a youth to return to their family and community when they are released from custody.
 Reintegration Leave must be planned in advance and may be authorized for the following reasons:

 - Home visits